jstremme/paper-producer/README.md

 ### Disclaimer

 For now, all derivative papers belong to the authors of the original paper.
+Do not pass off derivative papers as your own.

 ### Environment